noraeisner/LATTE/README.md

 ![Centroid](https://github.com/noraeisner/LATTE/blob/master/example/example_output/94986319_centroids.png)

-The black points shows the CCD column and row position of the target’s flux-weighted centroid.
+The black points show the CCD column and row position of the target’s flux-weighted centroid.
 The red shows the CCD column and row local motion differential velocity aberration (DVA), pointing drift, and thermal effects.
 Significant spikes in either of these at the time of the transit-like event suggest that the signal is not due to a transiting planet.

 - The lightcurve around the time of the marked event(s) extracted in two different aperture sizes.

 ![Aperture Size](https://github.com/noraeisner/LATTE/blob/master/example/example_output/94986319_aperture_size.png)

 For a transiting planet, the transit shape and depth are expected to remain constant when extracted with different aperture sizes.
 Conversely, they are expected to change if the signal is due to a blended eclipsing binary.
 This is because for blended binaries, the signal is not centred on the target and instead originates from elsewhere in the field of view, thus changing the shape and depth of the signal with different apertures.
-I caution that if the selected aperture is not centred on the target, this test can lead to the mis-interpretation of a moving signal.
-I, therefire, recomend to always check the figure showing the used apertures before interpreting these results.
+I caution that if the selected aperture is not centred on the target, this test can lead to the misinterpretation of a moving signal.
+I, therefore, recommend to always check the figure showing the used apertures before interpreting these results.
 These data are extracted from the Target Pixel Files (TPFs) and are neither detrended nor corrected for systematics.

 - The apertures used for the extraction.
-Please note that for very bright and very faint stars the aperture selection for the smaller aperture may not work correctly so these should be checked in order to correctly interperet the results.
+Please note that for very bright and very faint stars the aperture selection for the smaller aperture may not work correctly so these should be checked in order to correctly interpret the results.

 ![Apertures](https://github.com/noraeisner/LATTE/blob/master/example/example_output/94986319_apertures_0.png)